- How do I get help collaborating with partners?

 Please provide your partners with the following information to assist with the vendor registration process.

 - Decide whether you want to receive your payment as either:

 - A payment to your organization.

-- Complete paperwork for SLS to enter you or your organization in the Georgia Tech Procurement System as a vendor:
+- Complete the online registration for you or your organization in the Georgia Tech Procurement System as a vendor:

 - If you are requesting a payment for yourself, you need to be listed in the system.
 If you are requesting payment to your organization, your organization needs to be listed.

 - Otherwise, please take 5-10 minutes to complete the GT online vendor registration form.
-Please check out this series of screencaps for more detailed guidance on vendor registration!
+Please check out these instructions for more detailed guidance on vendor registration!